tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 seed mode.
 If this is the case, then all of this functionality would be removed.

-If it turns out, based on the advice of Protocol Labs, that it makes sense to maintain separate pubsub or gossipsub topics per-message-type, then the `Router` abstraction may dissolve entirely.
+If it turns out (based on the advice of Protocol Labs) that it makes sense to maintain separate pubsub or gossipsub topics per-message-type, then the `Router` abstraction could also be entirely subsumed.

 ## Detailed Design

 ### Implementation Changes

-The "seams" in the P2P implementation between the higher level constructs (reactors), the routing layer (`Router`) and the lower level connection and peer management code make this operation relatively straight forward from an implementation perspective.
-The goal in this design is to minimize the impact to the reactors (potentially entirely,) and completely remove the lower level aspects (e.g. `Transport`, `Connection` and `PeerManager`) using the separation afforded by the `*Router` layer.
+The seams in the P2P implementation between the higher level constructs (reactors), the routing layer (`Router`) and the lower level connection and peer management code make this operation relatively straightforward to implement.
+A key goal in this design is to minimize the impact on the reactors (potentially entirely,) and completely remove the lower level components (e.g., `Transport`, `Connection` and `PeerManager`) using the separation afforded by the `*Router` layer.
 The current state of the code makes these changes relatively surgical, and limited to a small number of methods: